fawwaz254/website-CarSale/README.md

 - MySQL

-MySQL Database folder contains the .sql file mangola folder contains all the .php files
+MySQL Database folder contains the .sql file

-This is a very basic website built to implement dynamic website.
+CarSale folder contains all the .php files